Computer-assisted language learning

-Computer-assisted language learning (CALL), British, or Computer-Aided Instruction (CAI)/Computer-Aided Language Instruction (CALI), American, is briefly defined in a seminal work by Levy (1997: p.
-1) as "the search for and study of applications of the computer in language teaching and learning".
-CALL embraces a wide range of information and communications technology applications and approaches to teaching and learning foreign languages, from the "traditional" drill-and-practice programs that characterised CALL in the 1960s and 1970s to more recent manifestations of CALL, e.g. as used in a virtual learning environment and Web-based distance learning.
+Computer-assisted language learning (CALL), known as computer-assisted learning (CAL) in British English and computer-aided language instruction (CALI) and computer-aided instruction (CAI) in American English, is, per Levy (1997: p.
+1), "the exploration and study of computer applications in language teaching and learning."
+CALL embraces a wide range of information and communications technology "applications and approaches to teaching and learning foreign languages, ranging from the traditional drill-and-practice programs that characterized CALL in the 1960s and 1970s to more recent manifestations of CALL, such as those utilized virtual learning environment and Web-based distance learning.
 It also extends to the use of corpora and concordancers, interactive whiteboards, computer-mediated communication (CMC), language learning in virtual worlds, and mobile-assisted language learning (MALL).

-The term CALI (computer-assisted language instruction) was in use before CALL, reflecting its origins as a subset of the general term CAI (computer-assisted instruction).
-CALI fell out of favour among language teachers, however, as it appeared to imply a teacher-centred approach (instructional), whereas language teachers are more inclined to prefer a student-centred approach, focusing on learning rather than instruction.
-CALL began to replace CALI in the early 1980s (Davies & Higgins 1982: p.
-3) and it is now incorporated into the names of the growing number of professional associations worldwide.
+The term CALI (computer-assisted language instruction) was used before CALL, originating as a subset of the broader term CAI (computer-assisted instruction).
+CALI fell out of favor among language teachers, however, because it seemed to emphasize a teacher-centered instructional approach.
+Language teachers increasingly favored a student-centered approach focused on learning rather than instruction.
+CALL began to replace CALI in the early 1980s (Davies & Higgins, 1982: p.
+3). and it is now incorporated into the names of the growing number of professional associations worldwide.

 An alternative term, technology-enhanced language learning (TELL), also emerged around the early 1990s: e.g. the TELL Consortium project, University of Hull.

-The current philosophy of CALL puts a strong emphasis on student-centred materials that allow learners to work on their own.
-Such materials may be structured or unstructured, but they normally embody two important features: interactive learning and individualised learning.
-CALL is essentially a tool that helps teachers to facilitate the language learning process.
-It can be used to reinforce what has already been learned in the classroom or as a remedial tool to help learners who require additional support.

-The design of CALL materials generally takes into consideration principles of language pedagogy and methodology, which may be derived from different learning theories (e.g. behaviourist, cognitive, constructivist) and second-language learning theories such as Stephen Krashen's monitor hypothesis.
+The current philosophy of CALL emphasizes student-centered materials that empower learners to work independently.
+These materials can be structured or unstructured but typically incorporate two key features: interactive and individualized learning.
+CALL employs tools that assist teachers in facilitating language learning, whether reinforcing classroom lessons or providing additional support to learners.
+The design of CALL materials typically integrates principles from language pedagogy and methodology, drawing from various learning theories such as behaviourism, cognitive theory, constructivism, and second-language acquisition theories like Stephen Krashen's. monitor hypothesis.

 A combination of face-to-face teaching and CALL is usually referred to as blended learning.
 Blended learning is designed to increase learning potential and is more commonly found than pure CALL (Pegrum 2009: p.
 27).

 See Davies et al. (2011: Section 1.1, What is CALL?).
 See also Levy & Hubbard (2005), who raise the question Why call CALL "CALL"?